 You can learn more about safe toys by consulting a variety of sources, and by paying close attention, over time, to how parrot toys are constructed.

 What toy materials are non-toxic and safe for parrots?

 Always check that the materials the toys are made of are non-toxic and bird-safe.
 A few good choices are wood and acrylic.
 Birds love to chew wood and are particularly attracted to colors.
 However, make sure that the wood is untreated or that the dyes used are non-toxic.
 If you purchase acrylic toys, choose items that are sturdy and well-made.
 Other good choices for materials are vegetable-tanned leather and rope made of 100-percent cotton or sisal.

 Cowbell-style bells and jingle bells are toys to avoid.
 Jingle bells are never a safe choice because the slits in them are shaped so that round openings narrow into smaller slits, which can easily trap a toe or a beak if it slides along the slit.
 Make sure other toys don’t have a similar conﬁguration of a large opening narrowing into a smaller one.

 Some birds love to tear up cardboard or paper.
 Just make sure you use food-grade boxes (e.g., egg cartons), as the inks and glues used on those boxes are safe for human consumption.

 Remember, toys are not just a luxury for your bird; they are essential to your bird’s mental and physical well-being.
 So, it’s well worth the effort to take the time to learn about toys and choose those that are safe.
 Nothing is more delightful than watching a happy bird playing with a toy that she loves.

-Here are a couple websites where you can get lots more information about parrot toys and enrichment:
+Avian Enrichment is a website where you can get lots more information about parrot toys and enrichment.

 Here are some resources for making your own toys: